Hannyyoop/ICT105-PowerPuff-MVP/README.md

 ## Next Step

 Moving into Lab 10, the team will transition from baseline financial modeling to implementing targeted analytics frameworks.
 We will select our One Metric That Matters (OMTM) to isolate the single most critical number driving our startup's current lifecycle stage[cite: 1].
 By drawing a concrete line in the sand for our target growth goals and updating our repository with our updated startup finance projections and analytics frameworks, we will ensure that our upcoming engineering pushes are entirely focused on moving a single high-impact metric[cite: 1].

+MVP Implementation Sprint 1

+## What We Built Today

+- Completed the booking status tracking feature for students.
+- Added the dashboard to display room availability and booking summary.
+- Fixed navigation and improved the user interface based on feedback from Lab 10.